manikanta-dornala/blog/_posts/2019-09-13-heist-complexity.md

 ---
 layout: post
 title: "Heist Complexity"
-date: 2018-09-12
+date: 2018-09-13
-excerpt: "We'll se what is heist complexity and the ways to compute it efficiently."
+excerpt: "We'll see about heist complexity and the ways to compute it efficiently."
 comments: true
 mathjax: true
 tags: algorithms graphs